Top Window Styles Homeowners Are Choosing in 2025

 Best Window Styles for Traditional Homes

 Traditional home styles like Colonial, Victorian, Cape Cod, and Craftsman are known for their symmetry, architectural detail, and timeless character.
-Choosing the right window style helps preserve that charm while adding functionality and curb appeal.
+Choosing the right window style helps preserve that charm.
+Moreover, it adds functionality and curb appeal.
 In these homes, windows often feature wood frames, decorative grilles, and classic shapes that align with the home’s historic aesthetics.

 Top Traditional Window Styles to Consider